RTEMS/rtems/bsps/arm/altera-cyclone-v/contrib/hwlib/README.txt

 =====
 Hwlib is a collection of sources provided by Altera for the Cyclone-V.

-As hwlib is third party software, please keep modifications and additions to the sources to a minimum for easy maintenance.
+As hwlib is a third party software, please keep modifications and additions to the sources to a minimum for easy maintenance.
 Otherwise updating to a new version of hwlib released by Altera can become difficult.